ENCCS/julia-for-hpda/content/linear-algebra.rst

    rank(A) # full rank 3

    # rank is numerical rank
-   # counting how many singular values of
+   # counting how many singular values of A
-   # A have magnitude greater than a tolerance tol
+   # have magnitude greater than a tolerance
    rank([[1,2,3] [1,2,3] + [2,5,7]*0.5]) # rank 2
    rank([[1,2,3] [1,2,3] + [2,5,7]*1e-14]) # rank 2
    rank([[1,2,3] [1,2,3] + [2,5,7]*1e-15]) # rank 1